PantheraDigital/Godot-CharacterController-Testing/README.md

 At the feet of the character is another white cube mesh that is attached to the velocity indicator node. \
 During play arrows will appear using Debug Draw 3d to show the relative basis axis. \

+# Controls
+## Grounded movement
+- WASD = move
+- mouse = look around
+- space bar = jump
+- double tap space bar = transition to flight
+## Flying movement
+- mouse up/down = angle character up or down
+- mouse left/right = rotate character left or right
+- space bar = boost forward

+This movement should resemble a glider floating through the air. \
+Looking down will result in altitude loss but increase in speed. \
+Looking up will result in altitude gain but speed loss, if the character has enough speed. \
+Rotation left and right will result in turning.

 <br><br><br>

 # Modular-Character-Controller-for-Godot